Cameroon Project Manager

 Rachel holds a Masters of Public Health as well as a post-graduate degree in biochemistry from the University of Yaoundé.
 She is currently completing her PhD in epidemiology.
 Rachel is bilingual (French and English), and has worked with research teams on the treatment of malaria as a monitoring and evaluation officer, specifically for the Global Fund – Round 9 Malaria Project in Cameroon.
 She has also served as a lecturer at the Bengono Genevieve Toure University.

 Charlotte is a graduate from Pratt Institute with a Bachelor of Fine Arts in Interior Design and a minor in psychology.
-She joins ARCHIVE global with a passion for designing positively impactful spaces and how design can change the world.
-Throughout her studies Charlotte has found herself studying in Copenhagen and working in London, and loves to learn more about the world.
+She joins ARCHIVE global with a passion for designing positively impactful spaces to help those who need it the most.
+Throughout her studies Charlotte has found herself studying in Copenhagen and working in London, and loves to learn more about the world and all the people in it.
 At ARCHIVE Global, Charlotte contributes to the research, design, and implementation of projects around the world.
-In her free time, she enjoys playing volleyball and checking movies off her ever growing movie list.
+In her free time, she enjoys playing volleyball and checking movies off her ever-growing movie list.

 Product Manager- X Team